 Transportation for seniors in Buffalo

-Seniors, however, can take advantage of the transportation services available through their independent living communities.
-More than half of our partner facilities offer complimentary transportation while the rest provide it at cost.[07]
+Seniors can also take advantage of the transportation services available through their independent living communities.
+All of A Place for Mom’s partner communities offer complimentary transportation.[01]

 Transportation card image